vinaysaigit/buildusinggit/README.md

 This sample includes:

+*This is the only file which is editable.

 * README.md - this file
 * buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda